 The Sub-Fund intends to contribute to the following environmental objectives set out in the Article 9 of the Taxonomy Regulation: climate change mitigation and climate change adaptation.

-In order to contribute to these objectives, it is expected that this financial product will make investments in EU Taxonomy-eligible economic activities, including but not limited to low carbon transport, renewable energy, sustainable real estate and basic materials.
+In order to contribute to these objectives, it is expected that this Sub-Fund will make investments in EU Taxonomy-eligible economic activities, including but not limited to low carbon transport, renewable energy and sustainable real estate.